Click on thumbnail images to enlarge

 Rambler.
 Commonly used as root stock and becomes rather a nuisance in wild parts of the garden.
 Birds love their multitudinous hips and spread them around.
 We grow some of Multifloras children that have crossed with something a bit more colourful but retained her attractive thornless nature.
 Available now $5 each

 Nitida x Rugosa

 A rose we grew from seed taken from a bush of Rosa Nitida.
 When it started to grow it became obvious it was not a purebred but had crossed with the very promiscuous rugose nearby.
 Very attractive leaves and flowers Available on request

 This is a sport of the ancient Rosa Gallica, which is renowned from medieval times for it’s medicinal qualities.
 It is identical in every way to it’s parent plant except instead of plain pink it is splashed and marbled with white.
 Every flower is different and en masse on the bush it is quite captivating.
-As it is a species rose it is vigorous and healthy and like all the gallicas, suckers freely. available soon
+As it is a species rose it is vigorous and healthy and like all the gallicas, suckers freely. available now

 Species rose.
 Commonly called the chestnut rose.
 It is a large shrub with unusual peeling grey bark and small bright green leaves.
 It is evergreen and really likes it in Auckland.
 We have the double variety which has large pink flowers emerging from an unusual spiny bud that looks a bit like a chestnut.
 It is a beautiful big shrub with beautiful flowers and even better it repeats throughout the season.
 Available now